Skip to main content

 MECCA MAX SCREEN SAVER SPF30

-Best sunscreen for blemish-prone skin types
+Best sunscreen for breakouts

 Ingredients to look for: You might benefit from a mineral sunscreen which uses zinc oxide and/or titanium dioxide as the active ingredient.
 These sit on the skin's surface (rather than being absorbed) acting as a physical barrier and therefore reducing the chance of clogging pores.
 It's also be a good idea to pick a sunscreen with some hydrating benefits; most acne treatments dry out the skin, so adding some moisture could help balance things out.